 - Required Student Forms

 - Annual Student Statement of Health form

 - Student Information, Physical and Immunization forms.
 The nursing program physical examination form must be completed by a medical practitioner, MD, PA or CNP.

-- A) Immunizations include Tetanus, Mumps-Measles-Rubella (MMR), Varicella, and Hepatitis B
+- A) Immunizations include Tetanus, Mumps-Measles-Rubella (MMR), Varicella, and Hepatitis B and COVID.

 - B) Proof of negative two-step TB Skin Test (TST) or proof of negative approved TB screening blood test or if a person has a previously documented positive TB screening test or a documented diagnosis of TB or Latent TB Infection (LTBI) in the past, perform an annual risk assessment/symptom check with your healthcare provider.
 Chest x-ray is only required if symptoms develop.

 - C) Documentation of ability to perform physical demands required in direct patient care activities.

 - Purchase a background check, drug screen, and Medical Document Package.

 - Clearance of criminal background check and drug testing.

 - Copy of course completion card for Cardiopulmonary Resuscitation (CPR) , American Heart Association, “Basic Life Support (BLS) for Healthcare Providers” completed during the summer (May 15-August 15) prior to admission to NSG courses and maintained throughout the program.